10 Things You Never Knew About ‘Saturday Night Live’

 8. Many successful celebrities auditioned but were turned down by the show

 The show kicked off many celebrities’ careers, but it was also just a road bump in others.
 Kel Mitchell from Kenan & Kel auditioned, but his former co-star made it over him.
-Per Daily Mail, Lisa Kudrow, Louis C.K., Jim Carrey, Paul Reubens, Stephen Colbert, Aubrey Plaza, Kevin Hart, and more also auditioned but failed to make it as a cast member.
+Per Daily Mail, Lisa Kudrow, Louis C.K., Jim Carrey, Paul Reubens, Stephen Colbert, Aubrey Plaza, Kevin Hart, and more also auditioned but failed to make it into the cast.

 9. Many celebrities are banned from hosting again